Mgot12602/legit-healt/README.md

 # Getting Started

+Clone the project with `git@github.com:Mgot12602/legit-healt.git` Navigate to the project folder with `cd legit-healt`.
-First in the terminal `npm install` to install all the dependencies.
+Once in the project `npm install` to install all the dependencies.
 Then `npm start` to start the project.
 The project will be running on `http://localhost:3000/` by default.

 ## Considerations building the project